 Family means husband, wife, son, daughter, father, mother, stepparents, brother, sister, grandparents, grandchildren, stepchildren, foster parents, foster children, brother-in-law, sister-in-law, daughter-in-law, and son-in-law.

 Funeral leave for employees working less than 40 hours per week will be prorated.

+Funeral leave may only be used in place of regularly scheduled work hours and shall not cause overtime.

 Jury or Other Legal Duty - An employee shall be allowed leave with pay for jury or other legal duty when subpoenaed for such service.
 Any compensation received for such duty may be retained by the employee.